Acquisitions and Dispositions

 The Company completed the following acquisitions which contain Level 3 fair value measurements related to the recognition of goodwill and intangibles.

-During the six months ended June 30, 2021, the Company entered into agreements with franchisees under which the Company repurchased five studios to operate as company-owned studios.
-The aggregate purchase price for the acquisition was $390, less $60 of net deferred revenue and deferred costs resulting in total purchase consideration of $330.
+During the nine months ended September 30, 2021, the Company entered into agreements with franchisees under which the Company repurchased five studios to operate as company-owned studios.
+The aggregate purchase price for the acquisitions was $390, less $60 of net deferred revenue and deferred costs resulting in total purchase consideration of $330.
 The following summarizes the aggregate fair values of the assets acquired and liabilities assumed:

-The fair value of reacquired franchise rights was based on the excess earnings method and are considered to have an approximatelife.
+The fair value of reacquired franchise rights was based on the excess earnings method and are considered to have an approximate to eight-year life.
 Inputs used in the methodologies primarily included sales forecasts, projected future cash flows and discount rate commensurate with the risk involved.
 The acquisition was not material to the results of operations of the Company.

-During the six months ended June 30, 2021, the Company refranchised 19 company-owned studios for aggregate proceeds of $318 and recorded a loss on disposal of the related assets of $179.
+During the nine months ended September 30, 2021, the Company refranchised 28 company-owned studios for aggregate proceeds of $318 and recorded a loss on disposal of the related assets of $362.
 The Company is actively seeking to refranchise the remaining company-owned studios.
 If the Company is not able to refranchise the studios by December 31, 2021, it may choose to close the studios to the extent they are not profitable at that time.

 The Selling Parties are engaged in the business of operating fitness studios under the “Rumble” name which offer their customers boxing-inspired group fitness classes under the “Rumble” trade name, in addition to offering at home on-demand and live workouts on Rumble TV.
 The Company will also offer its customers related ancillary products and services related to this concept.
 The transaction terms include purchasing exclusive rights to establish and operate franchises under the “Rumble” trade name and use certain related assets for the purpose of establishing a franchise system.
 This acquisition is expected to enhance the Company’s franchise offerings and provide a platform for future growth, which the Company believes is complimentary to its portfolio of franchises.